-(Academy Award-nominated, The Ides of March, Rush, Snitch, End of Watch, The Woman in Black, Sliding Doors, Terminator 3: Rise of the Machines, The Wedding Planner…)
+(Academy Award-nominated producer; films include The Ides of March, Rush, Snitch, End of Watch, The Woman in Black, Sliding Doors, Terminator 3: Rise of the Machines, and The Wedding Planner)

-Hello Windsor, could you tell us more about your personal story as a producer and your adventures at White Horse Pictures and how is this production company different from any others?
+Hello Windsor, would you tell us more about your adventures at White Horse Pictures and how this production company is different from others?

 Personally, I believe that there are two things that make this company, as well as my experience here, unique.
-The first is White Horse’s dedication to delivering only high-quality content, whether it’s premium documentaries, films or television shows.
-As an example, the production for Pavarotti (2019), including the development phase and post-production, took over two years of time, with the team devoting our utmost attention and care throughout the process to every aspect of the project.
-And the bottom-line is always to make a good film.
+The first is White Horse’s dedication to delivering only high-quality content, whether it’s premium documentaries, films, or television shows.
+As an example, the production for Pavarotti (2019), including the development phase and post-production, took over two years of time, involved reviewing thousands of hours of audio-visual materials, with the team devoting our utmost attention and care to every single detail in the story and to every aspect of the production.
+And the bottom line is always to do whatever it takes to make a good film.

 When and how did you decide you wanted to start producing movies?

-You were born in Hong Kong, and raised in Shenzhen, why did you specifically choose to come to LA?
+You were born in Hong Kong and raised in Shenzhen.
+Why did you specifically choose to come to Los Angeles?

-I chose to come to L.A. because very simply I knew that Hollywood was the center for American filmmaking.
+I chose to come to LA because, very simply, I knew that Hollywood was the center for American filmmaking.
 However, I did unexpectedly fall in love with Los Angeles after moving here.
 In my experience, it is a city that embraces diverse cultures and people, where all kinds of backgrounds and talents churn into a unique mixture that is incredibly ripe for the creative minds here.
-Also, you get the nice weather:)
+Also, you get nice weather.

-As a woman, how is it different to be working as a producer, especially at such a young age?
-How is it to be a woman producer in Hollywood in the actual context?
+As a woman, how has it been working as a producer, especially at such a young age?

 How would you describe the role of a producer?

-Apart from the movies, you are working on for White Horse’s Pictures, are you currently developing personal projects as well?
+Apart from the movies you worked on for White Horse Pictures, are you currently developing personal projects as well?

-What kind of projects do you see yourself involved in the future?
-Can you mention your upcoming project or even your dream project if any?
+What kind of projects do you see for yourself in the future?

 I’ve always been told that I have eclectic tastes, and I do enjoy all sorts of stories and content.
 If I have to pick right now, I guess I would say sci-fi/fantasy is one of my favorite genres.
 I love being transported “physically” into a different world where we can experience another story while escaping from our own reality for a moment.

-Finally, if you could choose one or more directors to work with on a movie you are producing, who would it be, and why?
+If you could choose one or more directors to work with on a movie you’re producing, who would it be and why?

 I would love to have a chance to work with Ang Lee.
 I think of Brokeback Mountain as one of the most beautiful films of all time, and Ang Lee is one of the most diverse, daring directors who transcends cultural boundaries with his storytelling.
 It would be an honor to work with him.